 Add a new rule using the following IP address:

 End IP Address:

-- Once you have collected your information from your Windows Azure management console and added access to Chartio’s external IPs, you can follow the instructions to connect SQL Server to Chartio.
+- Once you’ve collected the necessary information from your Microsoft Azure Portal and added access to Chartio’s external IPs, you can follow the instructions to connect SQL Server to Chartio.

 MySQL Azure connection